Trigger Rules

 - stages: # Pipeline 2

-Important Note: Configuring pipelines for other branches within a specific branch's configuration will NOT cause events on those other branches to execute using that configuration.
-Actual execution depends on the .cnb.yml file present in each branch itself.
+Configuring pipelines for other branches under a specific branch will not cause events from other branches to execute according to this configuration.
+Actual execution depends on the .cnb.yml file configuration of each branch itself.

 Matching Patterns

-Branch names support glob pattern matching (Learn about glob matching), for example:
+Branch names support glob pattern matching (learn about glob matching).

 .push_pipeline: &push_pipeline